 Additionally, cloud-based password managers detect reused and weak passwords, generate strong ones, and check if your accounts haven’t leaked.
 They also let you share your vault entries easily, even with those who don’t use the same service.

 Finally, cloud-based password managers will work on multiple browsers and operating systems.
 It means that you won’t have to think about how to copy and paste something from your database securely.

 Pros: safest option, doesn’t require an internet connection

 Cons: no access from other devices, complicated password sharing, manual backups

-Examples: Bitwarden, KeePass, 1Password
+Examples: Bitwarden, KeePass, 1Password, Dashlane

 You may have noticed an asterisk beside the security score.
 That’s because desktop-based password managers can be the safest, but that depends solely on the user.

-As the name implies, these password managers store your data locally, on one of your devices.
+These password managers store your data locally, on one of your devices.
 That device doesn’t have to be connected to the internet, so there might be nearly zero chances of hacking into it.
 The most likely (and still highly unlikely) scenario is you inadvertently installing a keylogger and typing in your master password.
 However, this can be avoided by using biometric authentication.